apehex/tokun/articles/tokun.1.md

 ### Samples

-Since this first model is 1:1, it looks like it does nothing.
+This first model is 1:1, it looks like it does nothing.
-A comparison of input and output on German test samples:
+Here's a comparison of input and output on German test samples:

 ![][image-sample-german]